AlecRust/brevwoo/readme.txt

 * Contacts created in Brevo include [transactional attributes](https://help.brevo.com/hc/en-us/articles/10635646979218-Create-and-manage-transactional-attributes)
 * Optional logging included to help debug any issues

-This plugin is not affiliated with or endorsed by Brevo.
+This plugin is not affiliated with Brevo.
 It's open source, and contributions are welcome [on GitHub](https://github.com/AlecRust/brevwoo).

 == Installation ==